-31.2 Fair values of financial instruments
+32.2 Fair values of financial instruments

-Since the majority of the Company's financial instruments are short-term in nature and loans carrying interest at rates close to the market interest rates, their fair value is not expected to be materially different from the amounts presented in the statement of financial position.
+Since the majority of the Company's financial instruments are short-term in nature or carrying interest at rates close to the market interest rates, their fair value is not expected to be materially different from the amounts presented in the statement of financial position.

-32. Capital management
+33. Capital management

-The primary objective of the Company's capital management is to ensure that it has an appropriate capital structure in order to support its business and maximise shareholder value.
-As at 31 December 2019, the Company's debt-to-equity ratio was 1.1:1 (2018: 1.1:1).
+The primary objective of the Company's capital management is to ensure that it has appropriate capital structure in order to support its business and maximise shareholder value.
+As at 31 December 2020, the Company's debt-to-equity ratio was 0.87:1 (2019: 1.1:1).

-33. Approval of financial statements
+34. Approval of financial statements

-These financial statements were authorised for issue by the board of directors of the Company on 17 February 2020.
+These financial statements were authorised for issue by the Company's authorised directors of the Company on 15 February 2021.